jpuerto1604/JSSwTransport/README.md

 # JSSwTransport
-Deep Q-Network approach to address the Job shop Scheduling Problme by Reinforcement Learning
+Deep Q-Network approach to address the Job shop Scheduling Problem by Reinforcement Learning